Kristina01111000/Drws_site/README.md

 - Add the new license key for peepso -> he still needs to do this

-- fix the constant contact website email address thing

 - Add the new lessons to the site with links
 - Match the titles to the patreon
 - make quiz for learning program 9?
 How
-- Write a summary blurb for each, also for 6
 - Add the new license key for peepso

+Lesson 6: This lesson will teach you about the metaphysics of the four elements, specifically the numerology of the elements and their effect on nature
 Lesson 7: Learn about how spirituality, science, art, and the mundane parts of our lives relate to the four elements.
 Lesson 8: Learn how the four elements have been integrated into an exciting new easy-to-learn yoga.
 Lesson 9: Here is a more in-depth yoga sequence that focuses on each element and how they can help specific parts of your body.